learn-co-curriculum/skills-based-js-intro-to-functions/README.md

 }
 ```

 After entering the above in console, let's try `say("Goodbye", "Julio")` — we should see "Goodbye, Julio!" in the browser's console.
+(But I did not see it), and I am not sure why.

 But what if we wanted to switch the order and say something like, "Julio, hello!"?
 Hm, that sentence still has two parts — let's try it: